Request A Demo

 1. Analyze what are your visitors doing?

 Analytics allows you to make decisions based on facts and figures rather than pure instincts.
 In the CRO process, there are multiple ways to derive data to understand your results.
-For instance, you can fetch relevant information from your web analytics tools such as real-time data tracking, bounce rate, incoming traffic sources, audience, demography, site behavior, and much.
+For instance, you can fetch relevant information from your web analytics tools such as real-time data tracking, bounce rate, incoming website traffic sources, audience, demography, site behavior, and much.
 Google Analytics is one of the best tools to obtain in-depth quantitative data on what people are doing on your site.

 2. How page features shape user behavior?